-- Goal 1: Assess the transportation needs of our community throughout the Public Transportation Benefit Area. - Ends Policy: Intercity Transit Authority, staff, and the public will have access to clear and comprehensive information related to the transportation needs of our Public Transportation Benefit Area. - Goal 2: Provide outstanding customer service. - Ends Policy: Customers, staff and the broader community will report a high level of satisfaction. - Goal 3: Maintain a safe and secure operating system. - Ends Policy: Focus on continual improvement for the safety and security of all customers, employees, and facilities. - Goal 4: Provide responsive transportation options within financial limitations. - Ends Policy: Customers and staff will have access to programs and services that benefit and promote community sustainability focused on serving the mobility needs and demands of our community. - Goal 5: Integrate sustainability into all agency decisions and operations to lower social and environmental impact to enhance our community. - Ends Policy: Resources will be used efficiently to minimize the negative impact on the environment and the community and, to the extent feasible, efforts will be pursued that integrate or otherwise align with broader sustainability goals. - Goal 6: Encourage use of our services, reduce barriers to access and increase ridership. - Ends Policy: Educate and encourage community members to explore, appreciate and utilize the benefits of our services and programs while making the system easier to use. - Goal 7: Build partnerships to identify and implement innovative solutions that address mobility needs and other critical challenges in our community. - Ends Policy: Work with governmental entities, educational institutions, businesses and not-forprofit community partners to understand our joint responsibility to facilitate great mobility options as well as educational and socio-economic opportunities in our community.
+- Goal 1: Assess the transportation needs of our community throughout the Public Transportation Benefit Area. - Ends Policy: Intercity Transit Authority, staff, and the public will have access to clear and comprehensive information related to the transportation needs of our Public Transportation Benefit Area. - Goal 2: Provide outstanding customer service. - Ends Policy: Customers, staff and the broader community will report a high level of satisfaction. - Goal 3: Maintain a safe and secure operating system. - Ends Policy: Focus on continual improvement for the safety and security of all customers, employees, and facilities. - Goal 4: Provide responsive transportation options within financial limitations. - Ends Policy: Customers and staff will have access to programs and services that benefit and promote community sustainability focused on serving the mobility needs and demands of our community. - Goal 5: Integrate sustainability into all agency decisions and operations to lower social and environmental impacts to enhance our community and support the Thurston County Regional Climate Mitigation Plan. - Ends Policy: Resources will used efficiently to minimize the negative impact on the environment and the community and, to the extent feasible, efforts will be pursued that integrate or otherwise align with broader sustainability goals. - Goal 6: Encourage use of our services, reduce barriers to access and increase ridership. - Ends Policy: Educate and encourage community members to explore, appreciate and utilize the benefits of our services and programs while making the system easier to use. - Goal 7: Build partnerships to identify and implement innovative solutions that address mobility needs and other critical challenges in the community, such as access and equity as a service provider and as an employer. - Ends Policy: Work with governmental entities, educational institutions, businesses and not-forprofit community partners to understand our joint responsibility to facilitate great mobility options as well as educational and socio-economic opportunities in our community.